kobonyo/Msc/README.md

-# Assignements for AI programmign - 96573
+# Assignements for AI programming - 96573